 If you have experienced a drop in reproductive hormone levels or you have been diagnosed with type 2 diabetes, you can take charge of your health and make a difference.
 Begin by modifying your diet.
 Talk to your doctor and a nutritionist to make sure you are pointed in the right direction.
 When you include plenty of fresh produce, dairy products that are low in fat, lean protein, and healthy sources of fat you can control your glucose levels.
 Portion control is another important component of a healthy lifestyle.

 You also need to get active.
 If physical activity is not a part of your life, it’s time to turn it around.
 If you have already been active, change up your routine.
 Find new activities that excite you.
 Do a combination of cardio and strength exercises.
 When you get your body in fighting shape, you will feel better.
-You’re healthy choices could actually raise your testosterone levels once again.
+Your healthy choices could actually raise your testosterone levels once again.
 You can also have better control of your blood sugar levels.
 You may even be able to manage your type 2 diabetes with exercise and diet alone.
 It will depend on how your body responds to your efforts.

 You Need to Make Your Health Your Top Priority